acmbpdc/coding-bootcamp/CONTRIBUTING.md

     git commit -m "This fixes the bug"
     ```

-*   If documents regarding a specific topic are being commited, use the following syntax :
+*   If documents regarding a specific session are being committed, use the following syntax :

     ```bash
-    git commit -m "[topic-folder-name-without-number] message"
+    git commit -m "[session-<num>] message"
     ```

     Example :

     ```bash
-    git commit -m "[cyber-security] Add topic"
+    git commit -m "[session-00] Add README"
     ```
 *   Always try to refer to GitHub issues, relating to the commit